This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Lennon Wall

-The wall of the Seat of The Maltese Order became the canvas where political messages against the regime started appearing in the 1960s.
 Twenty years later, John Lennon’s face and Beatles-related graffiti dominated the wall.
-Nowadays, Lennon Wall is a symbol of freedom and change.
+Nowadays, the Lennon Wall is a symbol of freedom and change.

 This image shows graffiti on the Lennon Wall.
 On the left-down corner is the Beatle's Yellow Submarine graffiti.